-- 1. Complete a baccalaureate degree. - 2.
-Complete a supervised practice dietetic internship. - 3.
-Pass the Registration exam administered by the Commission on Dietetic Registration. - 4.
-Complete continuing professional requirements to maintain registration.
+- 1. Successfully complete a B.S. degree in FNS with the option in Didactic Program in Nutrition - 2.
+Complete a supervised practice dietetic internship - 3.
+Pass the National Registration Examination administered by the Commission on Dietetic Registration (CDR) of the Academy of Nutrition and Dietetics - 4.
+Complete continuing professional requirement to maintain registration